Machine learning the real discriminant locus: Computational setup and results

 Since the real discriminant locus for the quadratic in Section~\ref{sec:quadratic} was smooth, we increase the degree to have a cusp on the boundary.
 In particular, we consider the cubic $f(x;b,c) = x^3+bx+c=0$.
 The boundary between $f$ having $3$ real solutions and $1$ real solution is defined by $4 b^3 + 27 c^2 = 0$ which has a cusp at the origin.
 Figure~\ref{fig:cubic}(a) plots uniformly selected data in $[-1,1]^2$ with Figure~\ref{fig:quadratic}(b) showing the near boundary data zoomed in near the cusp.

-A 1-NN classification method was used with various training and testing data sets, with results summarized in Table~\ref{tab:knn-cubic}.
-As for the quadratic in Section~\ref{sec:quadratic}, including sample point data near the boundary for training yields higher accuracy.
-In addition, when uniform data is used for training, the accuracy declines when boundary data is included in the testing data set.
+Table~\ref{tab:knn-cubic} summarizes the results obtained by the same classifiers used in Section~\ref{sec:quadratic}.
+As previously observed, including sample point data near the boundary for training yields higher accuracy.
+When uniform data is used for training, the accuracy declines when boundary data is included in the testing data set which is particularly evident for the 1-NN classifier.
+Unlike competing methods, the SVC fails to fully separate the training data due to the somewhat limited capacity of the method which, in turn, bolsters generalization capabilities in the uniformly sampled data case.
+Figure~\ref{fig:cubic}(c) illustrates the boundary learned by the neural network trained on the data from Figure~\ref{fig:cubic}(b).

-A feedforward network with the same hyperparameters as that used in the quadratic from Section~\ref{sec:quadratic} was trained on the data from Figure~\ref{fig:cubic}(b) and illustrated in Figure~\ref{fig:cubic}(c).
-Table~\ref{tab:nn-cubic} presents the quantitative results with the various training and testing data sets.
-This shows that the network learned a good approximation of the real discriminant locus even in this challenging case where the boundary has a cusp.
-As before, the network response behaves well across the full parameter space.
-In addition, when near boundary data is included in the training data set, the model performs better across all testing data sets, similarly to the 1-NN method.